 4. a locally developed ethnic studies course approved by the governing board of the school district or the governing body of the charter school.

-LACOE, with funding by Project CRESC at the San Diego County Office of Education, has developed a comprehensive Ethnic Studies video series with corresponding resource materials to help you effectively integrate these vital topics into your lesson plans.
+LACOE, with funding by Project CRESC was lead by San Diego County Office of Education (SDCOE) in partnership with Riverside County Office of Education (RCOE), has developed a comprehensive Ethnic Studies video series with corresponding resource materials to assist teachers and administrators as they prepare to offer ethnic studies courses.

 These thoughtfully curated materials provide engaging and informative content on the diverse histories, cultures and contributions of various ethnic groups.
 Incorporate these resources into your teaching to meet AB 101 requirements and foster a more inclusive and empathetic learning environment for your students.